ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/5-FAQ/02-Installation-&-Updating.md

 If the file did not come with the Wabbajack installation, then it will be deleted on the next update

 > The main file is Tale of Two Wastelands.7zip.
-Make sure to follow our[UPDATING GUIDE](https://github.com/TheMrNewVegas/TTWTrueVegas/wiki/Updating) to ensure when you update, it doesn't delete out of your mods/downloads folders.
+Make sure to follow our [UPDATING GUIDE](https://www.modlists.net/01CapitalPunishment/4-Support/3-Updating/) to ensure when you update, it doesn't delete out of your mods/downloads folders.

 ## **3.)
 I Cannot Launch My Game/I am Getting Cannot Read Arguments**